-1. Criterion 2.1: The AKT - This module's sequential AKT will have a maximum of 120 test items in the Sequence 1 AKT (50% weighting of overall AKT mark) and a maximum of 120 test items in the Sequence 2 AKT (50% weighting of overall AKT mark).
+Criterion 2.1: The AKT - This module's sequential AKT will have a maximum of 120 test items in the Sequence 1 AKT (50% weighting of overall AKT mark) and a maximum of 120 test items in the Sequence 2 AKT (50% weighting of overall AKT mark).
 The test items will be a combination of SBA or VSA questions, each item counting 1 mark.
 There is no negative marking used.
 Standard setting is done using the modified Angoff (primary) and modified Cohen (secondary, if needed).
-To pass the AKT a student must

-- achieve an AKT mark equal to or above the overall AKT pass mark.
-The final AKT mark, if passed, will form 50% of the IP1 module mark. - 2.
-Criterion 2.2: The AKT To ensure all KMMS students have a broad-based, rounded knowledge from this module's learning, KMMS will track the performance of students in the designated major subject or speciality FTs which constitutes the knowledge learning within this module.
-A student must achieve a mark equal to or above the Minimum Acceptable Score (MAS) for each designated major subject or speciality FT which contain at least 25 items at year end to pass the module.
-Small specialities or FTs with less than 25 items will be for formative feedback only.
+To pass the AKT a student must achieve an AKT mark equal to or above the overall AKT pass mark.
+The final AKT mark, if passed, will form 50% of the IP1 module mark.
+Criterion 2.2: The AKT - To ensure all KMMS students have a broad-based, rounded knowledge from this module's learning, KMMS will track the performance of students in the designated major subject or speciality FTs which constitutes the knowledge learning within this module.
+A student must achieve a mark equal to or above the Minimum Acceptable Score (MAS) for each designated major subject or speciality FT to pass the module..